How to make an e-liquid recipe – part 1

 Digital scales can be bought for £10-20 from Amazon/Ebay and although they are not always the best quality, they will do exactly what they need to (providing the requirements above are met).

+A pivotal ingredient in any e-liquid recipe.
 Here’s a list of some of my favourite flavour concentrates.
-These are all worth having in your arsenal and are a great place to start.
+These are all worth having in your arsenal and are a great place to start when creating an e-liquid recipe.
 You are going to build up a collection if you stick at it but there are enough here to build several different kinds of recipes.

 Inawera – Lime